Chia-Network/pool-reference/SPECIFICATION.md

 ## HTTPS Endpoints Summary

-The pool protocol consists of two HTTPS endpoints which return JSON responses.
+The pool protocol consists of several HTTPS endpoints which return JSON responses.
 The HTTPS server can run on any port, but must be running with TLS enabled (using a CA approved certificate), and with pipelining enabled.
 All bytes values are encoded as hex with optional 0x in front.
 Clients are also expected to run with pipelining.

 ```
 GET /pool_info
+POST /farmer
+PUT /farmer
 POST /partial
 GET /login (Optional)
 ```